Tom Hanks and wife Rita Wilson test positive for coronavirus

 Actors Tom Hanks and his wife Rita Wilson have tested positive for the coronavirus.
-They let fans know via Instagram on Wednesday, the same day the World Health Organization declared the illness a pandemic.
+They shared the news with fans via Instagram on Wednesday, the same day the World Health Organization declared the illness a pandemic.

 "Rita and I are down here in Australia," Hanks posted on his Instagram, where he has 6.6 million followers.
 "We felt a bit tired, like we had colds, and some body aches.
 Rita had some chills that came and went.
 Slight fevers too.
 To play things right, as is needed in the world right now, we were tested for the coronavirus, and were found to be positive."